Watch the Washington Capitals on NBC Sports Washington - WTOP News

-Watch Capitals at Ducks on NBCSW originally appeared on NBC Sports Washington
+Watch Capitals at Sharks on NBCSW originally appeared on NBC Sports Washington

 The Washington Capitals are back on NBC Sports Washington for the 2022-23 season.